From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Experiments

 \subsection{Qualitative Evaluation}

-Fig.~\ref{fig:result_comp} shows qualitative comparisons, where our method consistently produces realistic, lip-synced results across challenging scenarios.
-Traditional baselines often yield inaccurate lip shapes (Col.~1), visual artifacts (Col.~2), weak robustness to occlusion (Col.~5), and side-view distortions with identity drift (Col.~2\&9).
-Even our \emph{generator$^*$}, though using segmentation to handle occlusions, shows blur along mask boundaries and remains highly sensitive to mask accuracy.
-The rightmost column further reveals severe lip-shape leakage in all mask-based methods, where silent frames are corrupted by open-mouth artifacts.
-In contrast, our \emph{editor} performs precise lip editing with faithful identity preservation and robustness to spatiotemporal dynamics (e.g., facial occlusions).
-Moreover, unlike some mask-based methods that rely on human-face priors, such as landmarks and 3D Morphable Models (3DMMs), to obtain facial masks and thus often fail on stylized or non-human characters (marked ``ERROR''), our method uses contextual cues to localize speech-relevant regions without mask heuristics, yielding stable performance across character types and occlusions.
+Fig.~\ref{fig:result_comp} presents qualitative comparisons, where our method consistently produces realistic, lip-synced results under challenging scenarios.
+Mask-based baselines frequently suffer from inaccurate lip shapes (Col.~1), visual artifacts (Col.~2), poor occlusion robustness (Col.~5), and side-view distortions with identity drift (Col.~2\&9).
+Even our $\Gmask^*$, despite its powerful DiT backbone, exhibits blurring around occlusions.
+Notably, the rightmost column reveals severe lip-shape leakage in all mask-based methods, corrupting silent frames with open-mouth artifacts.
+In contrast, our mask-free $\Gfree$ enables precise lip editing with faithful identity preservation and robustness to spatiotemporal variations.
+Unlike mask-based methods that rely on human-face priors (e.g., landmarks) and often fail on stylized or non-human characters (marked ``ERROR''), our mask-free video dubber implicitly localizes speech-relevant regions without mask heuristics, yielding stable performance across diverse character types and occlusions.
+Furthermore, by operating on the full input video with frame-wise alignment to the target output, $\Gfree$ benefits from complete spatiotemporal context and remains free of identity or color drift even on videos longer than one minute.

 \myparagraph{User study.} We further conduct a user study with 30 participants on 24 dubbing videos from different methods, collecting Mean Opinion Scores (MOS).
 Each video is rated on a 5-point Likert scale for realism, lip sync, identity preservation, and overall quality.
 As shown in Tab.~\ref{tab:user_study}, our method holds clear margins over existing baselines across all aspects.
-Moreover, our \emph{editor} surpasses \emph{generator$*$}, particularly in identity consistency (4.40 vs.~4.02) and lip sync (4.50 vs.~3.87), validating the self-bootstrapping paradigm and yielding perceptually convincing, high-quality dubbing.
+Moreover, our $\Gfree$ surpasses $\Gmask^*$, particularly in identity consistency and lip sync, validating the bootstrapping effect that yields perceptually superior and higher-quality dubbing.